1. Submission procedure and workflow

 Conflict of interest

-- Authors should declare any potential non-financial conflict of interest.
+- Authors should declare any potential non-financial conflicts of interest.

 Complaints and appeal process